 - As the train travels from Dunedin to Pukerangi, there is also an outdoor platform at the back of the train.
 This is another great outdoor place to stand.

-- There are modern cars, with plush seats and climate control.
+- There are modern cars with plush seats and climate control.
 On the same train are original cars with wooden seats and windows that open.
-Each has their charm.
+Each has its charm.
 If you have a preference, you can make a request when you make your booking, but either way, you can move about the train throughout your trip.

 - Food and drink are available onboard in the cafe car.
 It is also okay to bring your own snacks.

-- For more information, see their official website here.
+- For more information, see their official website.

 Disclaimer: We were guests of the Dunedin Railways.
 However, the opinions expressed here are strictly my own.